jadecobra/python_tdd_exercises/source/data_structures/dictionaries.rst

 REFACTOR: make it better
 ^^^^^^^^^^^^^^^^^^^^^^^^

-* I add a failing test to explore how to create a `dictionary <https://docs.python.org/3/tutorial/datastructures.html#dictionaries>`_
+* I add a failing test to show how to create a `dictionary <https://docs.python.org/3/tutorial/datastructures.html#dictionaries>`_

   .. code-block:: python